Active

 City Council

-5. Staff reviewed proposed state legislation that could expand how Two Rivers uses tax incremental financing (TIF), including additional options related to affordable housing and small-lot, owner-occupied housing.
+5. Staff reviewed proposed state legislation that could expand how Two Rivers uses TIF districts, including additional options related to affordable housing and small-lot, owner-occupied housing.

 City Council Work Session

-6. Council discussed the potential added flexibility from the proposed TIF legislation and how it could fit future housing and infill strategies if the bills pass.
+6. Council discussed the potential added flexibility from the proposed TIF district legislation and how it could fit future housing and infill strategies if the bills pass; no vote or formal action was recorded for this item.

 City Council Work Session